TristanSoenen/SpaceWar/README.md

 ![BulletSpawnCode](Images/SpawnBulletFunction.PNG)

 ## The Player
 The player uses the enhacned input system of unreal.
-The movement is with WASD and space bar to shoot a bullet in front of him.
+The movement is with A && D and space bar to shoot a bullet in front of him.

 ## The bullets
 After a bullet is spawned an initialized by a player or enemy a timer starts.
 After the Delay the bullet gets destroyed.
 We assign a different material to the bullet depending if it is shot by the player or enemy.<br>